 - Describe a specific example (current or historical) of an economic policy that aligns with your view of the ideal role of government.
 [100 word limit]

-- List three people or books that have influenced your philosophical or ideological thinking about the role of government.
-For each, explain in one sentence how each has influenced you.
+- List people or books that have influenced your philosophical or ideological thinking about the role of government.
+For each, write a sentence explaining how each has influenced you.
 We require three people or books for the summer application and five people or books for the spring application.

 - Drawing on your academic and work-related experiences, describe a difficult work or academic project that you recently completed.
 Please include what made the project difficult and how it turned out.
 [150 words]